opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 `mode`: mode of transportation it provides or CAR when referring to personal travel by car.

-`avg`: CO2 -eq value for that agency at grams/Km units
+`avg`: Carbon dioxide equivalent value for the `mode` at grams/Km units

 `p_avg`: Average passenger count for that mode of travel provided by that agency.